×

 Loyola’s composting initiative: a brief history

-Through dining halls, landscaping, special events, the compost bucket programs and more, we divert between 150 and 200 tons of organic waste from the landfill annually.
-That is 20% of all waste at Lake Shore Campus!
+Through dining halls, landscaping, special events, the compost bucket programs and more, Ramblers divert around 250 tons of organic waste from the Water Tower and Lake Shore Campuses from the landfill annually.
 This is then recycled into healthy soil amendment (compost) to be added to local farms and gardens.

-The Facilities Management Department and partners work together to promote change through action.
-There are individuals and departments that take action by composting their food waste and used paper towels generated while on campus.
+The Facilities Department and partners work together to promote change through action.
+Individuals and departments can take action by composting their food waste and used paper towels generated while on campus.

 How you can help today

 Sign up for the Compost Bucket Program!
-For interested faculty, staff, and for students living on- or near-Lake Shore Campus, please complete an agreement form and send to sustainability@luc.edu.
+For interested faculty, staff, and for students living on or near the Lake Shore or Water Tower Campus, please complete an agreement form at the link below and reach out to sustainability@luc.edu with any questions.
 You will receive a one-gallon compost bucket and a weekly drop-off schedule.
 Then you can begin composting and join others across the University who are taking action and creating change.
+Note: The Compost Bucket Program is only available during the academic year.
+If you are interested in composting but not eligible for our program, we encourage you to consider the "Residential pick-up providers" listed by the Illinois Food Scrap and Composting Coalition including Loyola alum, Waste Not Compost.

 Composting at Events